Antoni Radziwiłł

 Prince Antoni Henryk Radziwiłł ([anˈtɔɲi ˈxɛnrɨk raˈd͡ʑiviww]; 13 June 1775 – 7 April 1833) was a Polish and Prussian noble, aristocrat, musician, and politician.
-Initially an hereditary Duke of Nieśwież and Ołyka, as a scion of the Radziwiłł family he also held the honorific title of a Reichsfürst of the Holy Roman Empire.
+Initially a hereditary Duke of Nieśwież and Ołyka, as a scion of the Radziwiłł family he also held the honorific title of a Reichsfürst of the Holy Roman Empire.
 Between 1815 and 1831 he acted as Duke-Governor (książę-namiestnik, Statthalter) of the Grand Duchy of Posen, an autonomous province of the Kingdom of Prussia created out of Greater Polish lands annexed in the Partitions of Poland.

-Biography
+Early life

-Antoni Radziwiłł was born on 13 June 1775 in Vilnius to Michał Hieronim Radziwiłł and Helena née Przeździecka.
+Antoni Radziwiłł was born on 13 June 1775 in Vilnius to Michał Hieronim Radziwiłł and Helena Przeździecka.
+His family lived in Czernawczycy, then Nieborów Palace, and in the Radziwill Palace in Warsaw.
+Among his siblings was his elder brother, Prince Ludwik Nikolai Radziwiłł, 10th Ordinate of Klecki (who married Marianna Wodzinska).
+His younger siblings included Princess Krystyna Magdalena Radziwiłł (maid of honour to Catherine II); Prince Michał Gedeon Radziwiłł, a general and senator of Poland (who married Aleksandra Stecka); and Princess Angelika Radziwiłł (who married Prince Konstanty Adam Czartoryski).

+His father was the second son of Prince Marcin Mikołaj Radziwiłł and, his second wife, Marta Trembicka.
+His maternal grandparents were Anthony Tadeusz Prezezdecki and Princess Catherine Oginska.
+After his maternal grandmother's death, his mother was raised by her aunt, Princess Aleksandra Czartoryska, the wife of Prince Michał Kazimierz Ogiński.

 From 1792 he attended Göttingen University and was invited to the court of King Frederick William II of Prussia.

+Career

-In 1796 he married Princess Louise of Prussia, the second daughter of Prince Augustus Ferdinand of Prussia and hence a niece of the late Prussian king Frederick the Great.
-His new family convinced him that he should be a mediator between the Poles living under the Third Partition after the failed Kościuszko Uprising and the Prussian authorities in Berlin.
+Following his 1796 marriage to Princess Louise of Prussia, his new family convinced him that he should be a mediator between the Poles living under the Third Partition after the failed Kościuszko Uprising and the Prussian authorities in Berlin.
 Fluctuating between Berlin, Warsaw and Saint Petersburg, Radziwiłł developed the idea of making the province of South Prussia the nucleus of a renewed Polish kingdom, ruled by the Prussian king in personal union.

-During Napoleon's 1806 campaign in Poland during the War of the Fourth Coalition he tried to incite a Polish uprising against the French army and to convince Prince Józef Poniatowski to abandon his French allies and join the cause of the Russian Empire and Prussia.
+During Napoleon's 1806 campaign in Poland during the War of the Fourth Coalition, he tried to incite a Polish uprising against the French army and to convince Prince Józef Poniatowski to abandon his French allies and join the cause of the Russian Empire and Prussia.
 He failed on both occasions, when Prussia suffered a crushing defeat at the Battle of Jena-Auerstedt.
-Instead Napoleon's expedition sparked the Greater Poland Uprising, which led to the establishment of the Duchy of Warsaw under the rule of King Frederick Augustus I of Saxony with Prince Poniatowski as war minister.
-In the following years Radziwiłł retired to his city palace in Berlin and concentrated on regaining his family's vast estates in the Russian partition from the hands of Emperor Alexander I of Russia.
+Instead, Napoleon's expedition sparked the Greater Poland Uprising, which led to the establishment of the Duchy of Warsaw under the rule of King Frederick Augustus I of Saxony with Prince Poniatowski as War Minister.
+In the following years, Radziwiłł retired to his city palace in Berlin and concentrated on regaining his family's vast estates in the Russian partition from the hands of Emperor Alexander I of Russia.